-At the outset of the preceding (107th) Congress, some pointed to the historically high aggregate level of federal taxes compared to the economy as evidence of the desirability of a tax cut.
-As a percentage of GDP, federal taxes were at their highest level since the end of World War II in FY2000, at 20.8%, before falling to 19.8% in FY2001 and 18.0% in FY2002.
-These levels are not a dramatic departure from the past; since the mid-1950s, federal taxes as a percentage of GDP have remained within a range of between 17% and just below 20% of GDP.
+federal taxes as a percentage of GDP have remained within a range of between 17% and just below 20% of GDP.
 According to CBO, the increased level of tax revenues prior to FY2002 was due to economic growth, an increase in capital gains realizations (for example, from sales of appreciated stock) and increases in real incomes.
 The decline in FY2002 revenues was due to slower economic growth, declines in capital gains realizations, and slower growth of very high incomes.

-Although there have been some fluctuations in the distribution of the federal tax burden over the last 20 years, the fluctuations have been concentrated at the ends of the income spectrum.
+Although some fluctuations in the distribution of the federal tax burden have occurred over the last 20 years, the fluctuations have been concentrated at the opposing ends of the income spectrum.
 During the 1980s, the federal tax burden increased for lower-income families and decreased for upper-income families.
 This trend was reversed in the 1990s with tax reductions at the lower end of the income spectrum and tax increases at the upper end of the income spectrum.
 Families in the middle-income brackets, however, experienced very little change in their federal tax burdens over this period, despite legislated tax cuts.